petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/building-forms-with-objects.md

 1. Test out the form.

 Great!
-You've created a multi-step form using objects, form fragments, and display page templates.
+Now you've created a multi-step form using objects, form fragments, and display page templates.

 ## Conclusion